csbridge/csbridge2020/templates/en/resources/section-info.md

 <hr />

 <!-- Getting the most out of section -->
-### Getting the most out of section
+### Getting the Most out of Section
 <p>
 	<b>Staying up to date on the course material</b> will help you get the most out of your discussion sections.
 That way, you’ll all be able to spend more time working on sample problems.
-Section will cover material from the previous three lectures.
-Please refer to the <a href='https://compedu.stanford.edu/codeinplace/v1/#/course/schedule'>course schedule</a> to visualize this.
-Before attending your section each week, please do your best to:
+Section will cover material from the day's lectures.
+Before attending your section every evening, please do your best to:
 </p>
 <ul>
-	<li>Watch that week’s lectures (including that week’s Wednesday lecture)</li>
+	<li>Pay attention during lecture</li>
-	<li>Do the reading for that week</li>
+	<li>Use the work/office hours time to work on the projects</li>
 	<li>Be excited and prepared to participate in section :-)</li>
 </ul>
 <p>
 	And of course, please be respectful and considerate throughout this course, including (and especially) during your section.
-Code in Place is a diverse and wonderful community.
+CS Bridge is a diverse and wonderful community.
+Please keep an open mind and engage fully and positively.
 </p>
 <p>
 	These are just our general guidelines.
 During your first section, your section leader will describe their own specific section norms and goals that they’d like to focus on with all of you.